How to Become a Radiology Technician in Connecticut (2026)

 Is the ARRT exam hard?

-Yes, it is a comprehensive board exam.
-However, accredited programs in Connecticut generally have high pass rates because they prepare you specifically for this test.
+Yes, it is a comprehensive board exam covering a wide range of topics.
+However, accredited programs in Connecticut are designed to prepare you thoroughly for the test and generally have high pass rates.

 Can I become a Radiology Tech online?

-No. While you might take some general education classes online, you cannot learn to position patients or operate X-ray machines virtually.
-You must attend in-person labs and clinicals.
+No. While some general education courses may be available online, radiologic technology is a hands-on profession.
+You cannot learn to position patients or operate complex imaging equipment virtually.
+All accredited programs require in-person labs and extensive clinical rotations.

 How much does school cost?